- Signs & Symptoms

-Joint hypermobility is the major manifestation of this form of Ehlers-Danlos syndrome.
+- Joint hypermobility is the major manifestation of this form of Ehlers-Danlos syndrome.

 (formerly type IV, the arterial form)

 - It is primarily inherited as an autosomal dominant (directly passed on from one parent to child) genetic trait, but recessive (not seen in family members or only in one generation of members of the same family, meaning that an individual must inherit two copies of the mutation, one from each parent) trait inheritance has been described.

 (formerly type VI)

-Fragile globe of the eyes, significant skin and joint laxity, and severe curvature of the spine (scoliosis) are typical features.
-Its inheritance pattern is autosomal recessive.
+- Fragile globe of the eyes, significant skin and joint laxity, and severe curvature of the spine (scoliosis) are typical features.

 (formerly type VIIB, arthrochalasis multiplex congenita)

-Patients are short in height and severely affected by joint laxity and dislocations.
+- Patients are short in height and severely affected by joint laxity and dislocations.

 (formerly type VIIC)

-Patients have severely fragile skin that is soft and doughy with sagging and folding.
+- Patients have severely fragile skin that is soft and doughy with sagging and folding.

 Tenascin-X deficient type

-Joint hypermobility, hyperelastic skin, and fragile tissue are seen.
-Patients with this type lack the multiple shrinking (atrophied) scars in the skin that are often seen in classic Ehlers-Danlos.
+- Patients with this type lack the multiple shrinking (atrophied) scars in the skin that are often seen in classic Ehlers-Danlos.

 Other rare variant types have been reported in single families.

-What are the symptoms of Ehlers-Danlos syndrome?
+What are the signs and symptoms of Ehlers-Danlos syndrome?

 - The skin can appear saggy and soft and may tear easily and be fragile.

-Signs of Ehlers-Danlos syndromes include easy bruising without significant trauma and joints that can move beyond the normal range of motion.
+- Easy bruising without significant trauma and joints that can move beyond the normal range of motion.

-The diagnosis of Ehlers-Danlos syndrome is based upon the clinical findings of the patient and the family history.
+The diagnosis of Ehlers-Danlos syndrome is based on the clinical findings of the patient and the family history.
 For some types of Ehlers-Danlos syndrome, a skin biopsy to determine the chemical makeup of the connective tissue can help to suggest the diagnosis.

 Ehlers-Danlos syndromes are treated according to the particular manifestations present in a given individual.

-Skin protection (from injury of trauma and sun, etc.) is critical.
-Wounds must be tended with great care and infections treated and prevented.
-Suturing can be difficult as the skin can be extremely fragile.
+- Wounds must be tended to with great care and infections treated and prevented.

 - Exercises that strengthen the muscles that support the joints can help to minimize joint injury.
 Contact sports and activities involving joint impact should be avoided.

-Daily Health News
+- More Health News »

-REFERENCE: UpToDate.
-Clinical manifestations and diagnosis of Ehlers-Danlos syndromes.
+"Clinical manifestations and diagnosis of Ehlers-Danlos syndromes."
+UpToDate.